-By going on the new link to 'Quick Info' on the GSA Homepage, you can pull up the 'Recycling Pledge', complete the form online, and then click on the 'Submit' button.
+By going on the Admin Services home page on the GSA website, you can pull up the 'Recycling Pledge', complete the form online, and then click on the 'Submit' button, and it is forwarded to Cyndy Taschman for processing.
 That is all it takes - very little effort from you, but it can accomplish so much in an effort to try to save the planet.